psenger/express-auto-router/DEPLOYMENT_STEPS.md

 If something goes wrong after publishing:
 1. `npm unpublish <package>@<version>` (within 72 hours)
 2. Revert the merge commit on main
-3. Fix the issue on development
+3. Fix the issue on dev
 4. Start the release process again with a new patch version

 ### First Release